Johannes DeYoung, Senior Critic

 Johannes DeYoung is an artist working primarily in computer animation, moving-image, and printed media.
 He received his B.F.A. from the University of Louisville in 2004 and M.F.A. from the Cranbrook Academy of Art in 2006.
 Recent exhibitions of his work have been held at Robert Miller Gallery, Jeff Bailey Gallery, and Eyebeam, all in New York; Pallas Projects, Dublin, Ireland; and Hell Gallery, Melbourne, Australia.
 He has served on the New Foundations Board of Study for time-based media at Purchase College, State University of New York; and the Lyme Academy College of Fine Arts Contemporary Art Council; and as a digital literacy consultant at the Pennsylvania Academy of the Fine Arts.
-A lecturer in design at Yale School of Drama, he serves on the Computing and the Arts Advisory Committee and the Digital Humanities Working Group.
-He was appointed critic and director of digital technology at Yale School of Art in 2008.
+Appointed at Yale School of Art in 2008, DeYoung currently serves as Senior Critic and Director of the Center for Collaborative Arts and Media, an interdisciplinary arts research center at Yale.
+DeYoung is also appointed as Lecturer in Design at Yale School of Drama; his committee service includes the Computing and the Arts Advisory Committee, the Center for Teaching and Learning Advisory Committee, the Blended Reality applied research grant steering committee, and the Digital Humanities Working Group.